 You can choose between a ‘Customer Membership Arrangement’ (Direct client) for $25 or an ‘Advertising Exec Agreement’ (Liked customer) for $29.
 The second option is suitable for those seeking an economic opportunity.

 Melaleuca MLM follows a 5 × 7 compensation plan.
 This means you need to build a group of five members, and each of those members needs to build their own leg of five members each.

 Unlike other MLM companies, Melaleuca MLM ensures its representatives (you) receive a consistent 7% commission on every purchase made by down-line members, up to the 7th level.

 To be eligible for the commission, you need to stay active by purchasing 50 product points on a monthly basis.

 Is Melaleuca Available Outside the US?

-If Melaleuca was a scam, they would have been closed a long time ago by FTC and other government bodies.
-However, it is not a scam, and therefore they are available in over 15 counties worldwide.
+If Melaleuca were a scam, it would have been closed by the FTC and other government bodies a long time ago.
+However, it is not a scam.
+Hence, Melaleuca is available in over 15 countries worldwide.

 That said, Melaleuca company does business in:

 - the United States